tarnas14/congenial-octo-memory/README.md

 the credential file should be named `google_service_account_creds.json` and put in the root of this repo

-remember to share the worksheet you want to use
+remember to share the worksheet you want to use with the google service account

-pass 2 arguments - your google sheetId and worksheetTitle - if the worksheet does not exist, it will be created
+pass 2 required arguments - your google sheetId (`--sheetId`) and worksheetTitle (`--worksheet`) - if the worksheet does not exist, it will be created

+or check `--help` or `-h`

 e.g.
 ```